What We Believe...

 We believe children love to learn.

 Instead of asking children to learn what we want them to learn when we want them to learn it, why not let them lead the way?
 Our Journeys of Discovery reflect this.
 The Journey of Discovery is simply a chosen theme or project that the students and teachers delve into together.
-They work on the Journey each morning at school by exploring questions they have about the topic, and through their work in the Journey, students develop an array of skills.
+They work on the Journey each afternoon at school by exploring questions they have about the topic, and through their work in the Journey, students develop an array of skills.
 During the Journey the teachers work alongside the students: initiating, guiding, observing, and asking questions themselves.
 There is not a predetermined outcome to the Journey, and thus the work between the students and teachers is truly collaborative.

 We believe children learn best through play.